Ultimate Stellaris DLC Tier List [Machine Age Update]

 It also adds the Quantum Catapult megastructure (very fun!) and three new enclaves: Shroud Walkers, Mercenaries, and Salvagers.

 There are some other additional structures that make the game more dynamic.
 These include Hyper Relays and Orbital Rings.
-This just makes some tedious parts of the game more smooth sailing, which we always welcome, and it’s the reason why it’s so high in our Stellaris DLC tier list.
+This just makes some tedious parts of the game smoother sailing, which we always welcome, and it’s the reason why it’s so high in our Stellaris DLC tier list.

 Synthetic Dawn